can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

-Before writing `cl-journal` I didn't have too much experience working with Common Lisp, so I decided to pick up whatever I considered to be latests best practices and try to live with it.
-I've split All functionality in separate packages and tried to export and import only really necessary functionality.
+Before writing `cl-journal` I didn't have too much experience working with Common Lisp, so I decided to pick up whatever I considered to be latest best practices and try to live with it.
+I've split all the functionality into separate packages and tried to export and import only really necessary functionality.

 Soon I've found out that this way of development was much more verbose there than in other languages and the reason was mostly CLOS.
 Packages